souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/changelog/_index.md

 - **Robust Media Handling**: Multiple strategies for media content (direct URLs, download, upload to storage)
 - **Page References**: Automatic handling of Notion page links for proper cross-references
 - **Improved Performance**: Optimized block fetching with concurrency control

-> [!NOTE]
-> This is an early alpha release meant for testing and feedback.
-The API may change before the stable release.

 ---